cBournhonesque/lightyear/NOTES.md

     - implemented the delayed inputs.
 The inputs are actually delayed, but it causes some amount of mispredictions, even with only one client. (which was the opposite of what we wanted lol)
     - implemented quickening the client-time based on delayed inputs, so that there's a lot less prediction to do!
+    - with sufficient input delay, I get 0 predictions, past an initial period that doesn't work well.
+      For some reason I have some frames where I run a lot of FixedUpdate, and then the client is very desynced.
+      It looks like I have 1 frame that took 0.7 seconds ??
   - DEBUG:
     - i'm sending a lot more diffs than necessary.
 It's because when we fetch the older data from the buffer.
     - i see a case where an action (release Left) has not been received on the server